usnistgov/TrueBq/README.md

 It has been compiled using Geant4.10.6 on Windows using Microsoft Visual Studio Community 2019 Version 16.8.3.

 TrueBq01 is based on the the rdecay02 example included with Geant4 distribtuions.
-See rdecay02 README file within file structure

 ## Installation Process
 1. Install Geant4